xartifex/moneytransfers/README.md

  [INFO] summary =   5562 in 00:01:03 =   88,6/s Avg:  1093 Min:     5 Max:  6391 Err:     0 (0,00%)
 ```
 * result file target/jmeter/results/jmeterTests.jtl, which can be opened by JMeter or used by special plugins to plot graphs:
-see this graph as an example of what can be generated from jtl
+see _jmeter graph: response time_ graph on https://github.com/xartifex/moneytransfers/wiki as an example of what can be generated from jtl

 The test is configured to run for ~1 minute with around ~100 requests per second.
-You can open src/test/jmeter/jmeterTests.jmx in JMeter for detailed overview and configuration of performance tests.
+You can open [jmeterTests.jmx](src/test/jmeter/jmeterTests.jmx) in JMeter for detailed overview and configuration of performance tests.